 The 1917 Race Riot in Chester, Pennsylvania began July 24, 1917 and continued until July 30, 1917.
-It is considered unique from many of the other race riots of the World War I and Inter-War period of 1914-1945 since there were no accusations of police brutality and city officials and police made strenuous efforts to prevent the lynching of blacks by whites during the riot rather than participating in or ignoring the violence.
-Chester Mayor Wesley S. McDowell was ridiculed in the press for treating black and white rioters equally and received death by whites who wanted to “run the Negroes out of town.”
+It is considered unique from many of the other race riots of the World War I and Inter-War period of 1914-1939 because there were no accusations of police brutality, and city officials and police made strenuous efforts to prevent the lynching of blacks by whites during the riot rather than participating in or ignoring the violence.
+Chester’s mayor, Wesley S. McDowell, was ridiculed in the press for treating black and white rioters equally and received death by whites who wanted to “run the Negroes out of town.”

 Racial tensions in Chester had been building for months as Southern blacks migrated North looking for work.
 Chester was not a segregated city as blacks and whites lived in the same neighborhoods throughout the city but blacks generally lived in poorer conditions.
 White workers expressed anxiety about the influx of black laborers and throughout July 1917, there were individual incidents of interracial violence.

-On the evening of July 24, a confrontation occurred between four black people, two males and two females, and one white man, William McKinney.
-Accounts varied as to what happened but ultimately McKinney was stabbed to death by Arthur Thomas, one of the black men.
+On the evening of July 24, a confrontation occurred between four black people, two men and two women, and one white man, William McKinney.
+Accounts varied as to what happened, but ultimately McKinney was stabbed to death by Arthur Thomas, one of the black men.
 Although Thomas and his associates were arrested on July 25, that evening gangs of white men began roaming the city to get revenge on any black person they saw.
 By the time the violence ended on the 25th, three men had been shot and hundreds injured.

 The violence would continue throughout the week as black people began defending themselves and actively attacking whites they encountered.
 Clashes involving hundreds of black and white rioters were fought with guns, knives and clubs.